UNDER CONSTRUCTION

 2016

 I learned that Google Earth Pro (their free PC version) had started posting historical satellite imagery, so I looked.
 In most cases, images are five to ten years apart.
 However, I got lucky; four images of Sullivant's Hill were posted from 2009 through 2011.
-The third one, taken in December of 2010 (just four months before the casino broke ground), shows the 1150 X 50-foot "F" shaped underground fortress being filled with soil.
+The third one, taken in December of 2010 (just four months before the casino broke ground), shows the 1150 X 50-foot "F" shaped underground fortress filled with soil.
 (I later determined how it was most likely built during the Civil War).
 See the image and my research here.

 However, presenting it as multiple forms of modern entertainment will eventually turn West Columbus into a far more enjoyable place to live, play, visit, and conduct business.
 Unlike a news brief, fun entertainment has an enduring shelf life.